Berat Central Albania, Albania Travel Guide

 Check local calendars if traveling during spring or autumn for occurrences.

-Clearly communicate any dietary restrictions to restaurant staff for a better experience.
+Clearly convey any dietary restrictions to restaurant staff for a better experience.

 Lunch typically serves as the largest meal, while dinner often starts later in the evening.

-Albanian cuisine relies on the quality of its fresh produce and meats.
+Albanian cuisine is based on the quality of its fresh produce and meats.

 Engage with guesthouse hosts about local cuisine; they often share family-oriented recipes or direct guests to the best local eateries.